 curl -fsSL https://get.docker.com | sh

-WordPress, databases, AI tools, and virtually every modern web application have official Docker images.
-Deployments that previously required lengthy manual configuration now take one or two commands.
-Learning Docker is one of the highest-leverage investments a new VPS user can make.
+WordPress, databases, AI automation tools and almost every common web app have ready-made Docker images.
+What once took hours of manual configuration now only takes one or two commands.
+Learning Docker is easily one of the best skills any new VPS owner can pick up.

 4. Nginx

-A high-performance web server and the most commonly used reverse proxy tool for VPS hosting.
-Nginx handles three core tasks: serving static websites directly, forwarding requests to backend applications, and managing HTTPS certificates.
+Nginx is a high-performance web server and reverse proxy, essential for running websites on a VPS.
+It handles three core jobs: serving static site files, forwarding traffic to backend applications, and managing HTTPS SSL certificates.

 apt install nginx -y